aseprite/docs/undo-history.md

 ### Non-Linear Undo History

-If Non-Linear Undo History is disabled and undo is used (which moves the current state back one entry), the next action will overwrite the undone action/state.
-If it is enabled and undo is used, the next action will add the new sprite state to the list, keeping the old one intact.
+By default the Undo History acts linearly: when Undo is used (which moves the current sprite state back one entry), the next action will erase all steps that can be redone.
+If this Non-Linear History is enabled and Undo is used, the next action will add the new sprite state to the list, keeping the old one intact.

-Non-Linear Undo History can be toggled on/off in the preferences menu.
+Non-Linear Undo History can be toggled on/off in the [preferences](preferences.md#undo) menu.

 |Enabled|Disabled
 |-|-